Posts

 Image

 Lady Nairne (1766-1845) The Laird o' Cockpen The poem is a tale of a wealthy laird who seeks a wife but whose offer of marriage is turned down by a lady who has no money.
 While the poem has a humourous and satirical tone it covers a serious theme of the time, where marriage arrangements were often governed by social status and wealth.
-By refusing the offer from a older man, which would have ensured her a house and a title, the lady was considered 'daft', although her response was that of person whose reaction was of a person not swayed by social status.
+By refusing the offer from a older man, which would have ensured her a house and a title, the lady was considered 'daft', although her response was that of person not swayed by social status.
 The Laird o' Cockpen The laird o’ Cockpen, he’s proud an’ he’s great, His mind is ta’en up wi’ the things o’ the State; He wanted a wife, his braw house to keep, But favour wi’ wooin’ was fashious to seek.
 Down by the dyke-side a lady did dwell, At his table head he thocht she’d look well, M’Leish’s ae dochter o’ Clavers-ha’ Lea, A penniless lass wi’ a lang pedigree.
-His wig was weel pouther’d and as gude as
+His wig was weel pouther’d and as gude as new, His waistcoat was white,

 The Moss-Trooper's Lament